matthewgraca/leetcode/README.md

 ## Maven

-This project uses a build tool called [Maven](https://maven.apache.org/) to make the use of dependencies like junit easier to use.\
+This project uses a build tool called [Maven](https://maven.apache.org/) to make the use of dependencies like junit easier to use.

+For debian-based systems, you can use `sudo apt maven` to download Maven.

 After installing maven, you can run tests with `mvn test`.

 ## Easy